-Beyond Disney's crowd control methods, the key to enjoying your time at the Black Spire Outpost is a bit of advance prep work and a lot of patience.
-As a mom who recently visited, it's worth it.
-Galaxy's Edge is one of the most immersive, breathtaking, fun experiences I've seen at Disney World — and I visit a lot, both as an annual pass holder with my family and for media previews.
+The real key to enjoying your time at the Black Spire Outpost is a bit of advance prep work and a lot of patience.
+As a mom who has visited Batuu more than once since its opening, it's worth it.
+Galaxy's Edge is one of the most immersive, fun experiences I've seen at Disney World — and I visit a lot, both as an annual pass holder with my family and for media previews.

 Here are my tips for getting the most out of your time at Star Wars: Galaxy's Edge.